amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Skip #####
 Marks the rule to be skipped.
-Invoke method will not be executed. *Must be set before Invoke method executed.*
+Invoke method will not be executed. *Must be set in Initialize method or ctor.*

 ###### Example ######
 ```csharp